Arminando/GameRig/README.md

-If you use GameRig and it saves you time or money, or if you would like to access a whole lot of rigging tutorials with more being added every month, consider joining my Patreon here:
+If you use GameRig and it saves you time or money, or if you would like to access a whole lot of rigging tutorials, consider joining my Patreon here:

 [![Patreon](images/Digital-Patreon-Logo_FieryCoral.png)](https://www.patreon.com/arminhalac)